 There is no return of materials or containers associated with this protocol.
-However, new evacuated vials will need to be ordered and shipped directly from the lab before each sampling bout.
+However, based on FOPS schedule, new evacuated vials will be ordered by HQ and shipped directly from the lab to the DSF before each sampling bout.

 D.6 Shipping Inventory